-Tlos lies on the east side of the Xanthos valley, and is dominated by its acropolis.
-This rocky outcrop slopes up from a plateau with a charming village, but ends on the west, north and northeast in almost perpendicular cliffs.
-On its slope are several Lycian sarcophagi and many house and temple-type rock-cut tombs cut into the face of the hill.
+Tlos lies on the east side of the Xanthos Valley and is dominated by its acropolis.
+This rocky outcrop slopes up from a plateau with a charming village but ends on the west, north and northeast in almost perpendicular cliffs.
+On its slope are several Lycian sarcophagi and many houses and temple-type rock-cut tombs cut into the face of the hill.
 The influence of many cultures upon Tlos has resulted in an interesting collage of structures.

 Features of Tlos include:

-•An interesting tomb of Tlos, is that of Bellerophan, a large temple-type tomb with an unfinished facade featuring a relief in its porch of the legendary (from Greek myth) hero Bellerophon riding Pegasus, the winged horse.
+An interesting tomb of Tlos is that of Bellerophon, a large temple-type tomb with an unfinished facade featuring a relief in its porch of the legendary (from Greek myth) hero Bellerophon riding Pegasus, the winged horse.

-•Running parallel to the stadium is what is assumed to have been a market building.
-This a a long 150 metre hall with two stories, over 30 feet wide.
+Running parallel to the stadium is what is assumed to have been a market building.
+This is a long 150-metre hall with two stories, over 30 feet wide.
 The building is constructed of carefully jointed ashlar masonry.
 At the south end is a wider building with several chambers and four large arched doors.

 To the north of the smaller bath stood a gymnasium.
 Also near the baths are the remains of a Byzantine church, temple and what is believed to have been the agora.
 The area thought to be the agora is located across the road from the amphitheatre.

-•A large Roman era theatre with 34 rows of seats, with a portion of the stage building still standing and its many highly-decorated carvings are scattered about.
+A large Roman-era theatre with 34 rows of seats, with a portion of the stage building still standing and its many highly-decorated carvings scattered about.
 An inscription records donations for the theatre from private citizens, and it is also known from inscriptions that the theatre was under construction for at least 150 years.